 - Reinstall by tapping the app icon or going to Settings > General > iPhone Storage > App > Reinstall App

-Right now, Messages in iCloud is scheduled to release in a future software update to iOS 11.
-That means that for now, your iPhone or iDevice continues to receive and store messages on each device.
+If your devices do not have those versions, your iPhone, iPad, or Mac continues to receive and store messages internally.
 And all your Messages (SMS and iMessage) continue to backup and restore with your iCloud Backup(s.)

 Delete on iPhone, deleted on iPad, Mac, Whatever

-To date, we need to erase messages manually per device and often we receive notifications for the same Message, just on different devices.
-Starting with iOS 11, Apple intends to store and sync all our Message conversations via iCloud.
+That means we no longer need to erase messages manually per device OR receive notifications for the same Message, just on different devices.

 And for those concerned about privacy and security, Messages in Cloud remains encrypted end-to-end, so no one but you and your recipients reads those Messages.